-A fee waiver of £750 in the first year, £1,000 in the second year and £1,250 in the third and final year will be offered to all new entrants in September 2013 who are in receipt of the full non repayable maintenance grant.
-The actual fee for these students will therefore be £8,000 in 2013-2014, £7,750 in the second year and £7,500 in the final year (this fee will be subject to annual inflationary increases as set out by the Government from 2014-2015).
+A fee waiver of £500 each year will be offered to all new entrants in September 2014 who are in receipt of the full non repayable maintenance grant.
+The actual fee for these students will therefore be £8,500 (this fee will be subject to annual inflationary increases as set out by the Government).

-2013-2014 entrants who have been awarded a fee waiver of £3,000 for the first year under the National Scholarship programme (including the Colleges matched Scholarship) will not be eligible for additional fee waivers in their first year under this criterion.
-However, these students will be eligible for the fee waiver of £1,000 and £1,250 in the second and third years respectively.
+2014-2015 entrants who have been awarded a fee waiver of £3,000 for the first year under the National Scholarship Programme (including the Colleges matched Scholarship) will not be eligible for additional fee waivers in their first year under this criterion.
+However, these students will be eligible for the fee waiver of £500 in their second and third years respectively.

-Starting in September 2013 the College will provide a cash bursary for new entrants who are in receipt of the full non repayable maintenance grant.
-This cash bursary will be £250 in the first and second year and £500 in the third year of your degree.
+In 2014 the College will provide a cash bursary for new entrants who are in receipt of the full non repayable maintenance grant.
+This cash bursary will be £500 in the first and second year and £1,000 in the third year.

 Internally Progressing Students

-Starting in September 2013 a one-off cash scholarship of £500 payable (only in the first year) is available to students who progress from one of the College’s further education courses to one of the College’s higher education courses.
+From September 2014 a one-off cash scholarship of £550 payable (only in the first year) is available to students who progress from one of the College’s further education courses to one of the College’s undergraduate courses.